klasmodin/oit-random/README.md

 ```matlab
 plot_diffeo(phi,4);
 ```
-She second argument to `plot_diffeo` specifies the downsample, so the only every 4th mesh-line of the warp is shown.
+She second argument to `plot_diffeo` specifies the downsample, so that only every 4th mesh-line of the warp is shown.
 The result looks like in the figure below.

 <img src="https://github.com/kmodin/oit-random/blob/master/figures/example1_phi.jpg" alt="Figure of mu" width="60%"/>